 The estimated time series of total numbers at age are given in Table 17.12.
 The estimated time series of total biomass (ages 1+) and female spawning biomass with approximate upper and lower 95% confidence limits are given in Table 17.13a.
 A comparison of the age 3+ biomass and spawning biomass trends from the current and previous assessments (Table 17.13b and Figure 17.16 top panel) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
-After the estimated peak spawning biomass in 1992, spawning biomass declined for nearly 10 years until 2001 (Figure 17.16).
+After the estimated peak spawning biomass in 1992, spawning biomass declined for nearly 10 years until 2001 (Figure 17.16 top panel).
 Thereafter, spawning biomass began a steep increase which continued to 2005.
 The abundance trend has been declining since the most recent peak in 2005 which represented a build-up of biomass from the exceptionally strong 1999-2001 year classes.
 Estimates from the current assessment (Model 16.0b) are very similar to last year's assessment (Model 16.0b) results (Figure 17.16).
-However, the current assessment spawning biomass is slightly higher over the time series, and more so after 2012.
+However, the current assessment spawning biomass levels are just above the estimates from the last year's assessment.
 Differences in spawning biomass levels are attributed to revised estimates of recent recruitment levels of the 2012 and 2013 year classes (Figure 17.16).